 There’s nothin’ like a Dame Elizabeth Taylor Performance…

 An unhappily married architect starts an affair with a younger woman, with his wife hell bent in breaking them up.

-I then received a personal invite from Crystal to join her Elizabeth Taylor blogathon, so instead of plonking for my choice that could have been of Father of the Bride (1950), I decided on this movie.
-The former choice would have followed up my review last year of the film’s sequel..
+I then received a personal invite from Crystal to join her Elizabeth Taylor blogathon, so instead of plonking for Father of the Bride (1950), I decided on this movie.
+The former film would have followed up my review last year of the film’s sequel..
 Fathers Little Dividend (1951).
-But the latter swung it easily, with Caine as her leading man.
+But the latter film swung it easily, with Caine as her leading man.

 bad the guilty pleasures, such as The Swarm (1978) and The Hand (1981).
 In fact, I love Caine so much that I’m holding a blogathon celebrating his illustrious career with all things and films this March.
 So in a wee shameless plug, CLICK HERE for more details.

 X, Y and Zee‘s film credits have a seventies instrumental ditty.
 The theme, Going in Circles which immediately transports you back then, I loved this tune despite it’s kinda haunting, wistful feel.
 As the credits roll, we watch our photogenically lovely leading stars Caine and Taylor playing a game of table tennis until the opening scene.